gcallah/work/chaps/bacon.md

 paragraphs later Bacon mentions the defacing of God's image in man, but interprets this merely in terms of man's ability to subdue nature.
-The image of God in man, or that which makes him like God, is his right over nature, he suggests.
+The image of God in man, or that which makes him like God, is his right over nature, he thereby suggests.
 By introducing changes to the laws of nature that make it harder to subdue nature, man's God-given role as master of nature has been corrupted, or *defaced*, to use Bacon's term.

-At this point it is worth dwelling on an important difference between Bacon's theory of the Fall and what was common to prevailing theories of the time.
-Saint Augustine's [City of God]{.underline}, for example, interprets the fall of man in primarily moral terms.
+At this point it is worth dwelling on an important difference between Bacon's theory of the fall and what was common to prevailing theological views of the time.
+Saint Augustine's *City of God*, for example, interprets the fall of man in primarily moral terms.
 Through their initial act of disobedience Adam and Eve fell under the curse of original sin, which has been passed down to the entire human race.
 The